lasersell/lasersell-sdk/README.md

 ### 1. Get an API key

 Sign up for free at [app.lasersell.io](https://app.lasersell.io/auth/sign-up) and create an API key from the dashboard.
 No credit card required.
+See the [Authentication guide](https://docs.lasersell.io/api/authentication) for details.

 ### 2. Build and send a transaction